 “Attributes like confidence, enthusiasm, and likability can be perceived in the briefest of exposures.”

 In The Spark of Learning, Sarah Rose Cavanagh describes a study where students were asked to rate professors after seeing 30-second videos of lectures that had no audio.
-The students’ ratings predicted with surprising accuracy the professors’ actual end-of-semester evaluations. … Continue reading
+The students’ ratings predicted with surprising accuracy the professors’ actual end-of-semester evaluations.
+It probably shouldn’t come as a surprise that in teaching … Read More

 “If anything has been learned from this century of research on learning, it is that learning is not one thing but many things.”